Tips that Make for a Smooth Journey to Home Ownership

 Determine what type of property you want beforehand.
 Creating a detailed checklist of your negotiables and non-negotiables will make the selection process more manageable for you and your agent.
 Once you think you’ve found “your” home, visit the property more than once.
 Seeing a new home you are interested in at different times of the day will allow you to see multiple factors like traffic, noise variations, etc. Be sure it’s the home that you absolutely want before you buy.

 This may be the biggest purchase you make during your lifetime, which is why we encourage you to be as prepared as possible for the process.
-SDCCU’s extensive history has helped us understand the depths of this decision-making, which is why it is our priority to help make the mortgage lending decision as easy as possible for our customers—and why we have been voted BEST Mortgage Provider for six years in a row in the San Diego Union-Tribune Readers Poll.
+SDCCU’s extensive history has helped us understand the depths of this decision-making, which is why it is our priority to help make the mortgage lending decision as easy as possible for our customers—and why we have been voted BEST Mortgage Provider in The San Diego Union-Tribune Readers Poll.